nburda/sdr-based-cloudran/README.md

 This is a Cloud Radio Access Network (CloudRAN) implementation written in MATLAB, which utilizes Software Defined Radios (SDRs) as the remote radio heads and 802.11ac as the Transmission Protocol.

+## Installation

+The CloudRAN requires certain Helperfunctions from MathWorks WLAN Toolbox, which need to be added to the implementation folder.
+These can be found in your MATLAB Installation under examples/wlan/main.
+The following files are required:
+- helperFrequencyOffset.m
+- helperInterpretSIGB.m
+- helperNoiseEstimate.m
+- helperVHTConfigRecover.m
+- vhtNoiseEstimate.m
+- vhtSingleStreamChannelEstimate.m

 ## Usage

 First start a TCP/IP Client to receive the Data from the CloudRAN and save it in a .txt file: